AutoGPTQ/AutoGPTQ/docs/tutorial/02-Advanced-Model-Loading-and-Best-Practice.md

 In the simplest way, you can set `device_map='auto'` and let 🤗 Accelerate handle the device map computation.
 For more details of this argument, you can reference to [this document](https://huggingface.co/docs/accelerate/main/en/usage_guides/big_modeling#designing-a-device-map).

+### Load model with QBits kernel for CPU device
+In CPU only device, AutoGPTQ will load model with QBits linear automatically.
+Or you can use the argument `use_qbits` in `.from_quantized`.

 ## Best Practice

 ### At Quantization